-5.4 Definitions
+5.5 Definitions

-Term Definition BIITS BlackRock Investment Institute Transition Scenario Capital market assumptions The long-term forecasts associated with various asset classes, represented by expected returns, risks (standard deviations), and how they move in relation to each other (correlation estimates).
+Term Definition BIITS BlackRock Investment Institute Transition Scenario Capital market assumptions (CMA) The long-term forecasts associated with various asset classes, represented by expected returns, risks (standard deviations), and how they move in relation to each other (correlation estimates).
 ESG ESG stands for environmental, social and governance.
 These are called pillars in ESG frameworks and represent the three main topic areas that companies are expected to report in.
 The goal of ESG is to capture all the non-financial risks and opportunities inherent to a company's day to day activities.
 Greenhouse gas emissions Greenhouse gases (GHGs), like carbon dioxide and methane, released into the atmosphere by industrial or other human activity.
 These are generally measured in carbon equivalents (CO2e), which accounts for the different warming potential of different gases.
 Investee companies The companies in which the Funds invest.
 This term applies across all asset classes.
 IPCC Intergovernmental Panel on Climate Change.
 The United Nations body for assessing the science related to climate change.
 NGFS Network for Greening the Financial System.
-A group of central banks and supervisors committed to sharing best practices, contributing to the development of climate-and environment-related risk management in the financial sector and mobilising mainstream finance to support the transition toward a sustainable economy.
+A group of central banks and supervisors committed to sharing best practices, contributing to the development of climate- and environment-related risk management in the financial sector and mobilising mainstream finance to support the transition toward a sustainable economy.
 UNFCCC Paris Agreement The United Nations Framework Convention on Climate Change Paris Agreement is a legally binding international treaty aiming to limit global warming to well below 2°C, preferably to 1.5°C, compared to pre-industrial levels.
 It was adopted in 2015 at the UN Climate Change Conference (COP21) in Paris.
 Science-Based Targets initiative (SBTi) This is a collaboration between respected international entities including the United Nations Global Compact, the World Resources Institute, the World Wide Fund for Nature, and the Carbon Disclosure Project.
 Science-based targets are those that are in line with best practices according to current climate science.
-United Nations (UN) The United Nations is an international organization founded in 1945, made up of 193 member states as at the date of this Climate Statement.
+Strategic asset allocation Strategic asset allocation is a long-term portfolio strategy that involves choosing asset class allocations and rebalancing the allocations periodically.
+Strategic asset allocation can also be referred to as 'benchmark asset allocation' in a Statement of Investment Policy and Objectives.
+United Nations (UN) The United Nations is an international organisation founded in 1945, made up of 193 member states as at the date of this Climate Statement.